Mageshmca2001/saas-application/README.md

 ## Deployment

 Ensure to set up deployment configurations based on your hosting provider.
-MuseAI  is compatible with platforms like Vercel, Netlify, and traditional cloud providers.
+Dicovery.Ai is compatible with platforms like Vercel, Netlify, and traditional cloud providers.

 ## Contributing